 One trend with continual impact in Colorado is the legal use of medical and recreational marijuana with the passing of Amendment 64.
 The possession and use of marijuana is no longer a crime in the state of Colorado, the possession and use of marijuana does remain illegal under federal law, i.e. The Controlled Substance Act and the Drug Free Schools and Communities Act and PCC recognizes and adheres to these federal laws.
-After Amendment 64 passed, there has been an increase in the reported cases of marijuana use and/or possession on campus.
-In response, each semester the College sends a notice to students regarding marijuana use and that it is not allowed on campus.
+After Amendment 64 passed, there has been an increase in the reported cases of marijuana use and/or possession on campus; however, during the time range of fall 2020 to summer 2022, there have been no Clery reportable incidents as it pertains to alcohol, marijuana, and other drugs.

+To ensure the PCC community (students and employees) are in compliance with federal law, each semester the College sends a notice to students regarding marijuana use and that it is not allowed on campus.
 (See Colorado Amendment 64 and FAQ in appendices).

-Based on the review of data presented in the alcohol and other drug related incidents on page 12 and the narrative of the incidents outlined on pages 19 - 21, there were no substantive connections/trends that would warrant additional action that PCC will take to address specific concerns.
+Based on the review of data presented (no incidents) in the alcohol and other drug related incidents, there were no substantive connections/trends that would warrant additional action that PCC will take to address specific concerns.
+PCC will continue to explore and implement appropriate passive and/or active educational/prevention student programming on alcohol, marijuana, and other drugs.
 The number of alcohol and other drug related incidents still remain extremely low in comparison to the total students enrolled at PCC.